The Critical Distinction

 Gold, Green and Red is an 88-episode live-play D&D campaign spanning three years and 200+ hours of improvised storytelling.
 Six to eight players plus a GM, every session different, lore generated organically across hundreds of hours.
 None of it was written down.
 The entire world existed in YouTube recordings and the memories of the people at the table.

 Character names were mangled in every auto-caption.
 YouTube achieved only 38% speaker attribution: "Juramentum" became "Gerimentum," "Merick" became "America," "Quaylithon" became "Queen Lathon."
-Lore was buried across seasons, unsurfaced and unsearchable.
-World-building lived in the memories of the cast.
-Sound familiar?
+Manual processing at the old rate required 2.5 to 3.5 hours per episode.
+For 88 episodes, that meant 220 to 308 hours of human labor.

 From Raw Content to Source of Truth